3F/web.vsSBE/Examples/Artefacts.md

 ## Releases from a few projects

-*Full sample you can see in our project:  [Full script for assembling the vsSolutionBuildEvent v0.11](https://gist.github.com/3F/3f2f56dfc2a01dc99c63) (actual version in current [script file](https://bitbucket.org/3F/vssolutionbuildevent/src/master/.vssbe))*
+*Full sample you can see in our project, for example:  [Full script for assembling the vsSolutionBuildEvent v0.11](https://gist.github.com/3F/3f2f56dfc2a01dc99c63) (actual version in current [script file](https://bitbucket.org/3F/vssolutionbuildevent/src/master/.vssbe))*

 As result [you should see next files](https://ci.appveyor.com/project/3Fs/vssolutionbuildevent/build/build-27/artifacts) (i.e. only for example - your variants **can be as you want**) for any deploy or simple use: